bearclaw-proxy/bearclaw/DESIGN.md

 components that it finds interesting.
 These tags are visible in the UI and can help draw the user's attention to interesting things.

+A python script can register to watch every request or response sent through the proxy.
+It can then assign these requests to specific tests, even if the request was not specifically created for that test.
+A single request can be assigned to multiple tests.
+This functionality is intended to support the following scenarios:

+- Watching for strings inside requests that could indicate a vulnerability and assigning these requests for manual review to the appropriate methodology node.
+For example, if a string potentially indiciating a stack trace is found, a script could assign that request to a test "possible stack traces found in responses" in the methodology node "Testing for Improper Error Handling".
+- Source / Sink analysis.
+For example, when testing for persistent cross-site scripting, a script could generate unique tags in payloads for each source endpoint.
+It could then watch all future responses for these unique tags.
+If it finds one, it can assign this request to a "Sink Analysis" test on the originating source endpoint for the user to review.

 After performing testing, the user can select requests and create issues from them.

 Additionally, the user can enter testing notes on a specific request, the testing detail view, and